 If you're not happy with the way your teeth look or the way they make you sound, this can be a blow to your self esteem.
 Children with orthodontic problems may feel social anxiety and be less involved in activities in and out of school as a result.

 Modern braces are a far cry from the 'train tracks' of the past, as they're designed to be less noticeable and more comfortable in the mouth.
-If you don't like the idea of braces, your orthodontist may offer other straightening options that are a better match for you, depending on your individual needs.
+If you don't like the idea of braces, your dentist may offer other straightening options that are a better match for you, depending on your individual needs.

 If you want to know more about braces and other orthodontic options for you or your child, make an orthodontic appointment at Swish Dental.